What is Aesthetic Intelligence?

 Aesthetic Intelligence vs Artificial Intelligence: The Human Advantage

-Because in markets where everything works basically the same, we choose based on how things make us feel.
+Think about it.
+When was the last time you chose a product purely on specifications?
+It’s hard to remember, because in markets where everything performs similarly, we decide based on how things make us feel.
 The weight of a perfume bottle.
-The sound a car door makes when it closes.
+The sound of a car door closing.
 The texture of hotel sheets.

 The 4 Pillars of Aesthetic Intelligence (Pauline Brown's Framework)